awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-edge-optimized-custom-domain-name.md

 For code examples of this REST API call, see [domainname:create](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/domainname-create/)\.

-## Log Custom Domain Name Creation in CloudTrail<a name="how-to-custom-domain-log-cloudfront-distribution-update-in-cloudtrail"></a>
+## Log custom domain name creation in CloudTrail<a name="how-to-custom-domain-log-cloudfront-distribution-update-in-cloudtrail"></a>

 When CloudTrail is enabled for logging API Gateway calls made by your account, API Gateway logs the associated CloudFront distribution updates when a custom domain name is created or updated for an API\.
 Because these CloudFront distributions are owned by API Gateway, each of these reported CloudFront distributions is identified by one of the following Region\-specific API Gateway account IDs, instead of the API owner's account ID\.